zethra/rush/README.md

 EDITOR = "vim"

 ```

+### Inspiration
+Rush was orininally a fork of [Rusty](https://github.com/mgattozzi/Rusty) although I've changed a lot since then.
+My peg grammar was largly taken from [js-shell-parse](https://github.com/grncdr/js-shell-parse).

 ### Contributing
 If you'd like to contribute to the project please submit a pull request.
 Help is very appreciated.